Alzheimer’s disease: Symptoms and outlook

 Mental health and changes in behavior

 Many people with Alzheimer’s go through noticeable changes in their behavior.
 Later on their personality may also change considerably.
 They can become unusually fearful, distrustful or passive, or may become aggressive as well.
 These changes can happen suddenly, and might cause fits of rage – or they may develop gradually, as with listlessness.
-Abnormal behavior like this may be related to the disease.
+Unusual behavior like this may be directly caused by the disease.
 But fear, passivity or aggression can sometimes be perfectly normal reactions to the circumstances of living with the disease: After all, a person who has Alzheimer’s keeps finding themselves in situations that are confusing and in which they behave “wrongly.”

 Alzheimer’s is a chronic disease that progresses over the course of many years.
 It typically begins after the age of 65.
-Alzheimer’s that starts at a younger age will usually progress faster than if it had developed later on.
+Alzheimer’s that starts at a younger age usually progresses faster than if it develops later on.

 Alzheimer’s disease has three stages, each of which has its own characteristic symptoms.
 But the changes that happen, and how fast they happen, can vary from person to person.
 Some symptoms may appear earlier, and others may not occur at all.